algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### Budget

 In terms of budget, no budget has been set by the client nor by the team.
 However, we should keep in mind that the **hardware**[^3] is fragile.
 We could probably break hardware unintentionally, but it would be our responsibility.
 It can burn in many ways, get broken etc... \
 Moreover, the project can be impeded by the hardware limitation of the product.
-We reserve the right to give suggestion to the client in order to improve the hardware in the future. \
+We reserve the right to suggest changes to the client, to improve the hardware in the future. \
 There is no budget set, but some expenses could happen in the future.
 It should be kept in mind.

 #### ➭ **Hardware**